MuxZeroNet/ZeroMux/README.md

 Firefox renders Remote XUL Error when it tries to pop up a dialog from an iframe sandbox.
 This [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1313268) will be fixed in Firefox 52.
 ZeroMux still works in Firefox, except Firefox assigns random names to files.

-When user holds left key and drags on the progress bar of a video element, Firefox prints `uncaught exception: undefined (unknown)` to console.
-However, ZeroMux still seems to work.
-Such uncaught exception [can also be seem on YouTube](https://github.com/dailymotion/hls.js/issues/845).
-A comment on [Stack Overflow](https://stackoverflow.com/questions/41499109/how-to-debug-uncaught-exception-undefined-unknown-in-firefox/41744948) suggests such exception is due to the error in Firefox internals.
-I assume it is a Firefox bug.

 Google Chrome refuses to load any Media Source URL in an iframe sandbox.
 This [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=379206) was reported in 2014, but remains unfixed for more than 2 years.
 WebTorrent is also [affected](https://github.com/feross/webtorrent/issues/783) by this bug.
 Video streaming does not work in Google Chrome unless this bug is fixed.

 ## Ways to Help